Switcheo/tradehub/README.md

 ## Requirements

-You will need a Linux compute instance for running your Switcheo TradeHub node.
+You will need a Linux, Ubuntu 18 compute instance for running your Switcheo TradeHub node.

 Here are the minimum system requirements for a validator node: